ARCHER2-HPC/archer2-docs/docs/data-tools/index.md

 This section provides information on each of the centrally installed data analysis software and other software tools.

-The tools currently available in this section are (software that is installed or maintained by third-parties rather than the ARCHER2 service are marked with *):
+The tools currently available in this section are (software that is not part of the fully-supported software stack are marked with *):

-- [AMD &mu;Prof](amd-uprof.md): Profiling tools provided by AMD
+- [AMD &mu;Prof (\*)](amd-uprof.md): Profiling tools provided by AMD
 - [Linaro Forge](forge.md): Provides debugging and profiling tools for MPI parallel applications, and OpenMP or pthreads multi-threaded applications (and also hydrid MPI/OpenMP)
 - [Darshan](darshan.md): Lightweight IO characterisation and profiling tool